DannyCooper/maillard/readme.txt

 == Description ==

-Zues is a minimal WordPress theme that can be used as a standalone theme, or as a framework to build something even better.
+Zeus is a minimal WordPress theme that can be used as a standalone theme, or as a framework to build something even better.

 == Installation ==